HomeHistory

 clyde barrow mugshot

-Mugshot of Clyde Barrow, ca. 1926.
+Mugshot of Clyde Barrow, c.
+1926.
 Source: Wikimedia Commons

 Clyde grew to hate school, and his upbringing was neglected.
 He loved watching silent movies, especially those portraying outlaws, and he often imagined himself to be Jesse James while playing with the other children.

 In the early 1920s, he moved with his family to the slums of West Dallas.
-The family was so poor they had to sleep under their wagon until they had enough money to afford rent.
+The family was so poor that they had to sleep under their wagon until they had enough money to afford rent.
 Despite having several legitimate jobs, Clyde was drawn to a life of crime and was arrested several times.
-His crimes became progressively more serious, from stealing turkeys to cracking safes, robbing stores, and stealing cars.
+His crimes became progressively more serious, from stealing turkeys to cracking safes, several robberies, and stealing cars.

 Bonnie and Clyde Meet